This page contains affiliate links, to find out more information, please read my affiliate disclosure

 This ReaseJoy 500w rear hub motor kit is another popular choice amongst DIY ebike builders.
 It is currently one of the cheapest ebike conversion kits available, and will provide more than enough power for most people.

-If you are looking for a road legal 36v 250w electric bicycle conversion kit, then this is just the job!
+If you are looking for a lightweight and reliable 36v 350w electric bicycle conversion kit, then this is just the job!
 The small geared hub motor is not only very efficient but also produces a lot of torque, making it feel a lot more powerful than it actually is.
+The Season e-bike conversion kit is available in 26″ and 28″ wheel sizes (subject to availability)

 The Voilamart 36v 250w rear wheel electric conversion kit is another good value road legal kit, but It doesn’t come with an LCD display, although it does have pedal assist and throttle control.
 It uses a generic geared hub motor, so efficiency and torque will be comparable to the NCB kit listed above.